How to Say Merry Christmas in French (and Other Holiday Greetings)

 Another way to wish someone happy holidays is to tell them you’re doing so.
 Je vous souhaite (I wish you) will communicate just that.

 Sometimes, you’d like to be a little more specific in what kind of happinesses you wish upon someone in the New Year.

 Que l’année vous procure ___ goes beyond the usual Meilleurs vœux and outlines the positivity you’re wishing into someone’s life for the upcoming year.
-Procurer here means “bring.”

 Passez un Joyeux Noël en famille — Have a good Christmas with your family

 If you’re talking with someone about their plans for the holiday season, and they mention your family, this greeting would be perfectly appropriate.

 Joyeuse Fête des Rois — Happy Day of Three Kings

-So set out your stockings and hang up the mistletoe, because it’s time to celebrate!Joyeux Noël et Bonne Année !
+So set out your shoes and hang up the mistletoe, because it’s time to celebrate!Joyeux Noël et Bonne Année !